alleexx/gspro-garmin-connect-v2/README.md

 Setup:

 - Unpack the [release](https://github.com/alleexx/gspro-garmin-connect-v2/releases) and execute "gspro-garmin-connect-v2-putting.exe"
-- Position Webcam on the side an above the putting start area across from you (currently for a right handed player) - see video for example
+- Position Webcam on the side and above the putting start area across from you - see video for example
-- Position the Ball (choose the right color or use calibrate as described below.) on a dark green surface - In my test the area visible to the webcam was about 60 centimeters high and across from me
+- Position the Ball (choose the right color or use calibrate as described below.) on a dark green surface - In my test the area visible to the webcam was about 60 - 80 centimeters high and across from me
 - Adjust your webcam to the white line to reflect a straight put and place your ball into the yellow rectangle.
 - Once identified the ball should get a red circle fully around.
-If it is smaller than the ball it will not reflect the right putting speed.
+If it is smaller or bigger than the ball it will not reflect the right putting speed.
 It must match the ball dimensions as best as it can.
 - If the ball is not detected try adjusting the light situation or try a different ball color option (hit q to exit the putting simulator and start again with another Ball Color)
 - The putt needs to cross the red rectangle and needs to leave on the other side
 - If a shot is detected it is send to garmin connect app at http://localhost:8888/ where my extension of the garmin connect app is receiving the shot and passing it to GSPRO